nf-core/oncoanalyser/docs/usage.md

 - `--input`: the [samplesheet](#samplesheet) containing sample details and corresponding files to be analysed
 - `--output`: output directory

-If you have data from Roche SBX or Ultima sequencing technologies, you will need to specify argument `--sequencing_type` (see [Sequencing technologies](#sequencing-technologies)).
+If you have data from Roche SBX or Ultima sequencing technologies, you will need to specify argument `--sequencing_platform` (see [Sequencing technologies](#sequencing-technologies)).

 :::tip